osmandemiroz/astro-iztro/README.md

 2. **Generate Astrolabe**: The app calculates your Purple Star Astrology chart
 3. **View Analysis**: Read detailed personality insights and predictions
 4. **Explore Features**: Navigate through different aspects of your astrological profile
+5. **Select Language**: Choose your preferred language from the settings

 ### Tarot Reading System
 1. **Ask a Question**: Enter your specific question or concern